 The MCURC works to leverage the power and breadth of a groundbreaking research model, that enables us to understand everything from the most effective ways to reduce food waste, to the power of flavor-focused menu language to increase vegetable consumption.
 Our goal is to share those insights broadly, so that not only campus dining, but also foodservice leaders from a variety of sectors, can effectively transform the food system.

 This research agenda is built on:

 - A unique collaboration between faculty experts and dining operators in universities from all over the country;

-- A potential impact that goes beyond the university food system: Colleges and university students are tomorrow's leaders, parents and citizens, and being able to shift this population's behavior is one of he most promising strategies for building a sustainable future.
+- A potential impact that goes beyond the university food system: College and university students are tomorrow's leaders, parents, and citizens, and being able to shift this population's beliefs and behavior is one of the most promising strategies for building a healthy, sustainable future.

-The MCURC is building an entirely new model of research, which is:
+The MCURC has pioneered an entirely new model of behavioral research, which is:

 - Interdisciplinary by definition;

-- Characterized by a dual approach using fast-paced project processes that are inspired by the design thinking ethos of rapid prototyping, immediate feedback, and iteration; in parallel with long term, gold-standard research aimed to be published in peer-reviewed journals;
+- Characterized by a dual approach using operational research project processes that are inspired by the design thinking ethos of rapid prototyping, immediate feedback, and iteration, and aimed to enhance dining operations and services through program and process evaluation; in parallel with long-term, gold-standard academic research aimed to be published in peer-reviewed journals;

 - Continuously evaluated based on impact and feasibility in campus dining environments.